top of page

 About the Book

-Written by a Canadian Licensed Insolvency Trustee with years of firsthand experience, this book explores the emotional and moral weight of debt.
-It explains how modern society turns financial failure into personal shame — and how that shame is often harder to carry than the debt itself.
+Written by a Canadian Licensed Insolvency Trustee with years of firsthand experience, this book examines the emotional and moral weight of debt.
+It explores how modern society turns financial difficulty into personal failure—and how that judgment is often more damaging than the debt itself.

-Why competence and authenticity matter more than perfection
+• Why competence and authenticity matter more than the illusion of perfection

-What “Material Salvationism” is — and how it traps people in cycles of debt, consumption, and guilt
+• What “Material Salvationism” is—and how it sustains cycles of debt, consumption, and guilt

-What Canadian insolvency laws actually say — in plain, accessible language
+• What Canadian insolvency law actually says—in clear, accessible language

 This book is for: